LOG-TAG/zcrm-oauth2/README.md

-> Please note that this project is currently in **beta** and is not ready for production.

 # ZCRM OAuth2 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/your/your-project/blob/master/LICENSE)

 CLI module built to simplify the generation of the `access token` and `refresh token` for Self client application for  **Zoho CRM API v2**.